sjaehn/BJumblr/README.md

 | - | Remove this pattern page. |
 | < | Move pattern page backward. |
 | > | Move pattern page forward. |

+### MIDI control page

+This menu appears upon clicking on the piano keys symbol in the respective tab.
+Enable / disable MIDI-controlled playback of the respective pattern by selection or deselection (= none) of a MIDI status.

 ### Pattern matrix